theorashid/mortality-statsmodel/Output/README.md

 # Example output
 Download the example output and view in the `view_widgets.html` file.
-Apologies -- this process is clunky but I am working on web hosting in the future.
+If you're a git user, simply clone or fork the repo.
+Otherwise, follow the steps below.Apologies -- this process is clunky but I am working on web hosting in the future.

-Download all of the `.html` files in this output folder (right-click, download).
-Save all these files to the *same* folder (make sure the extension on each is `.html`).
+Download all of the `.html` files in this output folder (click each file, right-click on view raw, download).
+Save all these files to the *same* folder, making sure the extension on each is `.html`.

 View the output by dragging the `view_widgets.html` file into your browser.